rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 **On to Robot Brains**

-Some time before chosing to retire from increasingly burdensome teaching in favor of doing research, NVIDIA Jetsons appeared on my 'neuro-hacker radar'.
+Some time before chosing to retire from increasingly burdensome teaching in favor of doing research, NVIDIA Jetsons appeared on my 'neurosci-hacker radar'.
 An early Jetson Nano Developer Kit was bought, then an AGX Xavier and several Xavier NXes.

-Almost immediately, I started thinking of the compact Jetsons as ***robot brains*** because they had the capacity for realtime handling of multiple sensors, controlling outputs, and cognitive modeling.
+Almost immediately, I started thinking of the compact Jetsons as ***robot brains*** because they had the capacity and lots of GPIO for realtime handling of multiple sensors, controlling outputs, and cognitive modeling.
 In specific instances of this, I built JetBot robots and computer vision workstations for outreach donations to a high school robotics teaching lab.

 As my emeritus appointment approached, a lot of planning went into setting up an edge AI development laboratory at home.
 This turned out to be most fortunate because the global COVID-19 pandemic started shortly after emeritus conferral, and University  facilities were shut down for nearly three years.